 Kim Jong Un, who is in his late 20s, made his international public debut in October last year after being promoted weeks earlier to four-star general and receiving the position of vice chairman of the ruling Workers’ Party of Korea’s central military commission.

 The elder Kim, 69, who himself inherited power from his father, reportedly suffered a stroke in 2008.
-He appears to have recovered and has resumed his steady round of visits to factories and farms around North Korea.
+He appears to have recovered and has resumed his steady round of visits to factories and farms around the country.